 The assessment centre

 The assessment centre is the final stage in our process and is your opportunity to demonstrate your skills and enthusiasm.
-You will take part in a variety of group and individual activities which will include a written exercise and a face-to-face interview with a Partner and an Associate or member of HR.
+You will take part in a variety of group and individual activities which will include a face-to-face interview with a Partner and an Associate or member of HR.

 The assessment centre is a two-way process.
 As much as we are assessing you, you will also want to assess us to see whether you can see yourself working here.
 On the day you will meet with trainees and partners from across the firm so think about what questions you may want to ask them.
 It also shows that you are interested in us.